krsna-rand/krsna-rand.github.io/pages/about/index.md

 .. type: text
 -->

-I offer you respectful obeisances.
+I offer my respectful obeisances.
 Thank you for making time to purify your mind.

 According to the sweet will of Sri Guru Maharaja please enjoy your daily dose of nectar.